PercussiveRepair/CloudWatchr/README.md

 You may also need to grep for REGION_EU_W1 and change it to your applicable AWS region namespace.
 See here: http://docs.aws.amazon.com/AWSSDKforPHP/latest/index.html#m=AmazonEC2/set_region

+Also, I use the AWS Name tag to identify my EC2 instances.
+This may not be the case for you.
+Have a look at ec2_data.php around line 29 to modify.

 Done!
 Your graphs should now be viewable.

 PS.
 Apologies for my code.
 I'm a sysadmin, not a programmer :)